adap/flower/README.md

 The Flower community loves contributions!
 Make your work more visible and enable others to build on it by contributing it as a baseline: [Contributing Baselines](https://flower.dev/docs/contributing-baselines.html)

 ## Flower Usage Examples
-Several examples show different usage scenarios of Flower (in combination with popular machine learning frameworks such as PyTorch or TensorFlow).
+A number of examples show different usage scenarios of Flower (in combination with popular machine learning frameworks such as PyTorch or TensorFlow).
 To run an example, first install the necessary extras: